-- the likely consequences of any decision in the long-term; - the interests of the Company's employees; - the need to foster the Company's business relationships with suppliers, customers and others; - the impact of the Company's operations on the community and the environment; - the desirability of the Company maintaining a reputation for high standards of business conduct; and - the need to act fairly as between the Company's members.
+- · the likely consequences of any decision in the long-term; - · the interests of the Company's employees; - the need to foster the Company's business relationships with suppliers, customers and others; - · the impact of the Company's operations on the community and the environment; - the desirability of the Company maintaining a reputation for high standards of business conduct; and - the impact of the Company's operations on the community and the environment;

-The Directors of the Company give careful consideration to the matters referred to in section 172(1) when discharging their legal duties.
+The directors of the Company give careful consideration to the matters referred to in section 172(1) when discharging their legal duties.
 As a Board, we believe in taking decisions for the long-term benefit of the Company and look to safeguard the Company's reputation by upholding the highest standards of business conduct.
 Depending on the issue in question, the relevance of each stakeholder group and other relevant factors may vary.
 As such, the Board strives to understand the needs and priorities of each stakeholder group and the other factors relevant to the issue in question during its deliberations and as part of its decision-making.